The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 - A Parks Canada Discovery Pass / daily admission fee is required to stop in the national parks.
 A self-certification permit is also required to paddle in Banff National Park.
 Violators could be fined up to $25,000.

-If you’re renting a stand-up paddleboard, the rental shop will provide a pump and paddle.
-If you purchase an inflatable SUP (inflatables are easier to transport), you will need:
+If you rent a stand-up paddleboard, the rental shop will provide a pump and paddle.

 - A 3-piece paddle that fits in your SUP bag (costs a bit more but you won’t forget it).